ixiaopan/blog/content/post/NLP-02-text-representation.md

 #### Pros

-- simple and intutive to understand and implement
+- simple and intuitive to understand and implement

 #### Cons

-- The size of the matrix is proportional to the size of vocabulary.
-Thus, the matrix is rather sparse when we have a large corpus
+- The size of a ont-hot vector is proportional to the size of vocabulary, resulting in a sparse representation when we have a large corpus
+- The representation matrix doesn't have fixed size.
+The dimension varies in sentences or words with different lengths.
 - Too naive to capture the similarity between words
-- It cannot deal with out-of-vocabulary(OOV) words
+- It cannot deal with out-of-vocabulary(OOV) problem